ronnymajani/AnD-Pack/Data Structures/Linked Lists/README.md

 - **insertElementCopyAtIndex**: Create a new node and store a copy of the given element and insert the new node at the given index in the list.
 - **deleteNodeAtIndex**: Delete the node located at the given index, and free allocated resources.
+- **traverseNodeToIndex**: A helper function that traverses a linked list and sets the given pointer to point to the node at the given index.
+It also returns an error code detailing what kind of error occurred.

 I have abstracted the functions *storeElementInNode*, *deleteElement*, and *copyElement* so you can easily change the way data is being stored in the node.
 Maybe the void pointers being